 A property manager is allowed a reasonable amount of time to correct a problem after the tenant provides notice.
 Problems that the landlord should have known about do not require notice.
 It is always best to provide both verbal and written notice when you have a problem.
 Generally, 30 days is considered a reasonable amount of time for a landlord to remedy an issue.
 However, immediate problems such as severe pest or rodent infestations will likely require eradication in a matter of days.
 Keep in mind that just because you might have a few flies or spiders, this does not mean your unit is unlivable.
 Our pest infestation lawyers will evaluate your particular circumstances and provide you with legal options.

 Castelblanco Law Group, APLC is a California law firm that focuses on the rights of renters.
 We have more than 20 years of experience representing tenants living in deplorable conditions.
-Our lawyers offer free consultations and there is no fee unless we settle or get a judgment in your favor.
 Contact our office at (213) 893-8881 if you believe you have a pest infestation on your rental property that makes it unlivable.
 Let our knowledge and experience work for you.